The water fountain that's as interesting as your smartphone.

 After considering expected engagement and social potential we decided to build a quiz game that allowed users to interact with both other players as well as the fountain.
 The fountain would react to each question, responding appropriately as each user answered a question.

 If a user answered correctly, the fountain would light up in their player colour and increase the jet in their corner.
 If they answered incorrectly, the jet in their corner would drop until the next question.

 I worked on streamlining the user flow for all users, considering what would happen if there were not enough users or too many users.
 We were able to flesh out a task flow for the entire user engagement loop.

 I mocked up screens for the quiz game, and tested them on my group mates and other classmates.
 Using their feedback, I improved and refined my designs.

 We set up a Tornado server on a Raspberry Pi to serve the web UI, and to communicate with the fountain's controller.
-Tornado supports
+Tornado supports WebSocket and

 Check out the front-end, back-end, and controller code on GitHub.

 I also helped design and build the fountain basin itself, and worked on a mechanical solution to attach the fountain jets to servos.

 We showed off our fountain and game at the end of the term.
 It was a huge hit, and we won the People's Choice award.